contentflydapp/nftpojc/README.md

 # Future Plan

-This NFT Canister is still controlled by Content Fly team during active development.
-It will be made decentralized and sent to black hole with empty controller when all the major features are implemented.
+This NFT Canister is under active development by Content Fly team.
+The controller of the Canister is Content Fly team.
+In the future, it will be made immutable and sent to black hole with empty controller when all the major features are implemented.

 # License